samd-systems/palo-alto-labs/README.md

 # Palo Alto Next-Generation Firewall & Network Engineering Labs

-This repository documents a curated set of hands-on engineering labs focused on practical firewall, routing, and network security design using Palo Alto Networks next-generation firewalls in multi-vendor environments.
+This repository documents a curated set of hands-on engineering labs and structured incident case studies focused on practical firewall architecture, dynamic routing behavior, policy-driven security enforcement, and systematic failure-state analysis using Palo Alto Networks next-generation firewalls in multi-vendor environments.

-Labs below are executed and validated in an EVE-NG virtual lab environment to simulate real-world network topologies, routing domains, and security enforcement scenarios.
+All scenarios are executed and validated within an EVE-NG virtual lab environment designed to simulate enterprise-style network topologies.

-The emphasis is on non-trivial configurations, system behavior analysis, and validation of outcomes rather than walkthrough-style or tutorial-based exercises.
+The emphasis is on deterministic behavior and validated engineering outcomes rather than walkthrough-style configuration exercises.

 ---

 ## Capability Areas Demonstrated

-The labs in this repository collectively demonstrate the following core network and security engineering capabilities:
+The labs and incident case studies in this repository collectively demonstrate the following core network and security engineering capabilities:

 ### Routing & Control Plane Behavior
 - Dynamic routing protocols (RIP, OSPF, BGP)